avsurganov/ItinGen/README.md

 - Do not spam the like or dislike buttons.
 Itinerary generation is not instantaneous.
 If you don't have an itinerary after 10-20 seconds, then try again.
 - Itineraries will only be generated for start times between 6am and 8pm.
 This means that if you try to generate an itinerary with the default settings outside that range, you will not see any itinerary generated.
 - User-inputted start locations outside of Chicago are not supported.
+- If something loads incorrectly and there is no generate button and no like buttons, you can click home to make the generate button re-appear
+- If you generate an itinerary with invavlid values, such as the time being between 8pm and 6am, then click home, then generate an itinerary using the dislike or like button, the generate button will appear below the generated itinerary.
+We are aware of this bug, but decided it did not interfere with the user experience and was not worth fixing.